Snowflake-Labs/emerging-solutions-toolbox/helper-snowparser-for-dbt/README.md

 For example, the path for semantic_manifest_parser.py may be `@DROPBOX/dbt/semantic_manifest_parser.py`.

 Once the 2 files have been uploaded to a Snowflake stage, you may copy and paste the 2 `CREATE OR REPLACE PROCEDURE` found at the bottom of `setup.sql` ensuring you revise the IMPORTS path to the approriate stage.
 Please maintain the COMMENT portion for continuity with future versions.
 Please see `TAGGING.md` for details on object comments.

+## Manifest File

+Artifact files are produced when dbt projects are run as a standalone job or pipeline.
+Nearly all dbt run types/commands produce a `manifest.json` for all dbt projects with an additional `semantic_manifest.json` for dbt projects that include MetricFlow. `dbt parse —-no-partial-parse` is a simple command to create these artifact files without actually initiating any write commands to a data source.
+Artifact files can be downloaded directly from dbtCloud job artifacts. dbtCore users can also generate these files.

 ## Executing
 Below is an example of executing the stored procedure to parse dbt MetricFlow semantic models to create a Snowflake Semantic YAML.